OfficeDev/office-js-docs-pr/docs/reference/manifest/extendedpermissions.md

 ---
 title: ExtendedPermissions element in the manifest file
 description: ''
-ms.date: 03/04/2020
+ms.date: 03/05/2020
 localization_priority: Normal
 ---

 # ExtendedPermissions element

-Defines the extended permissions the add-in needs to work.
+Defines the collection of extended permissions the add-in needs to access associated APIs or features.
 The `ExtendedPermissions` element is a child element of [VersionOverrides](versionoverrides.md).

 > [!IMPORTANT]
 > This element is only available in the [Outlook add-ins preview requirement set](../objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) against Exchange Online.
 Add-ins that use this element cannot be published to AppSource or deployed via centralized deployment.